Here you'll find handy utilities, interesting code examples, and concept

 Delphi is my everyday language.
 The programs on this page were created in

-Delphi Studio 2006, and some older ones in Delphi 5 Enterprise.
-For the most
+Delphi 10.2, Delphi Studio 2006, and some older ones in Delphi 5 Enterprise.
+For

-part, they should be compatible with any Delphi version 5+ but I'll note any
+the most part, they should be compatible with any Delphi version 5+.
+Any

-exceptions.
-Any 3rd-party libraries or components required to build the project
+3rd-party libraries or components required to build a project will be noted.

 All of the projects include source code.
 I have separated them into two

 groups -- those that are useful or interesting to anyone and include an

 executable, and those that contain only source code.

 I'd love to hear from you!
 If you find one of the programs useful, find a

 bug, have an idea for a feature, or even a whole new utility that you wish was